Understanding Malaysian Business Visa Categories

 Employment Pass Documentation Requirements

-- CV/Resume: Comprehensive professional history demonstrating relevant experience
+- CV/Resume: Comprehensive professional history demonstrating relevant experience for the position.

 Processing Times and Cost Breakdown